soilwise-he/soilwise-fair-strategy/use-cases/inspire-geopackage.md

 ---
-title: Strategy Document for Adopting the INSPIRE Good Practice on GeoPackage for the Soil Data Theme*
+title: Strategy Document for Adopting the INSPIRE Good Practice on GeoPackage for the Soil Data Theme
 Version: 1.0
 Date: 2025-09-24
 author: Paul van Genuchten
 ---

 # Executive Summary

-This strategy outlines the approach for adopting the INSPIRE Good Practice (GP) on GeoPackage (GPKG) as a compliant encoding for soil data.
+This strategy outlines an approach for adopting the INSPIRE Good Practice (GP) on GeoPackage (GPKG) as a compliant encoding for soil data.
 The objective is to enhance interoperability, simplify data exchange, and support the delivery of INSPIRE-compliant datasets in a modern, efficient format.
-The transition from existing GML-based implementations to GeoPackage aligns with INSPIRE’s recommendations for improving usability and performance in geospatial data delivery.*
+The transition from existing GML-based implementations to GeoPackage aligns with INSPIRE’s recommendations for improving usability and performance in geospatial data delivery.

 # Background

-## INSPIRE Directive Overview*
+## INSPIRE Directive Overview

-The INSPIRE Directive (2007/2/EC) aims to create a European Union spatial data infrastructure for the purposes of environmental policies or activities that may impact the environment.
-Soil is one of the 34 data themes defined in Annex III of the Directive.
+The [INSPIRE Directive (2007/2/EC)](https://knowledge-base.inspire.ec.europa.eu/legislation/inspire-directive_en) was established to build a European Union spatial data infrastructure that supports environmental policies and activities affecting the environment.
+Among the 34 data themes listed in Annex III of the Directive, soil is included as one of them.
+For each theme a common conceptual data model has been suggested, with the aim to be adopted by member states to store and share environmental data.
+Today the INSPIRE directive is gradually superseded by the [regulation on high value datasets](https://eur-lex.europa.eu/eli/reg_impl/2023/138/oj).
+Soil data has been identified as one of the high value datasets.

-## Good Practice on GeoPackage
+## Good Practice on GeoPackage Encodings

-The INSPIRE Good Practice on GeoPackage is an alternative encoding for delivering spatial data that is lighter and more user-friendly than traditional GML formats.
-It supports the SQLite-based GeoPackage standard (OGC standard), which is widely supported by modern GIS software.
+The INSPIRE [Good Practice on GeoPackage Encodings](https://github.com/INSPIRE-MIF/gp-geopackage-encodings) describes an encoding for delivering of spatial data which is lighter and more user-friendly than conventional GML encodings.
+The practice is facilitated by the SQLite-based GeoPackage encoding (OGC standard), which is widely supported by modern GIS software.

+## The INSPIRE Soil conceptual data model

+The INSPIRE conceptual data model is based on the Open Geospatial Consortium model for Observations, Measurements and Samples.
+For each observation made on a feature of interest (a plot, profile or horizon) either in the field or in a laboratory, the model prescribes to capture along with the observed result, also the observed soil property, the observation procedure and the unit of measure.

 # Objectives

-- Achieve INSPIRE compliance using GeoPackage for the Soil theme.*
+- Achieve INSPIRE compliance using GeoPackage for the Soil theme.
-- Improve data accessibility and usability for end users.*
+- Improve data accessibility and usability for end users.
-- Reduce data volume and increase processing efficiency.*
+- Reduce data volume and increase processing efficiency.
-- Ensure alignment with future INSPIRE maintenance and evolution activities.*
+- Ensure alignment with future INSPIRE maintenance and evolution activities.

 # Scope